 - Boquillas Canyon, from the entrance of Boquillas Canyon to the eastern boundary of the park.

-Gas-powered motorized watercraft will be prohibited on the following section of the Rio Grande River except for the month of October:
+Gas-powered motorized watercraft is prohibited on the following section of the Rio Grande River except for the month of October:

 - Mariscal Canyon, from Talley to Solis.